agude/agude.github.io/_drafts/2023-06-26-machine_learning_api.md

 that the engineering team did not trust the machine learning team.

 [shadow_mode_post]: {% post_url 2020-06-30-machine_learning_deployment_shadow_mode %}#in-front-of-the-api

+But if your teams trust each other, there is a much better way to build.

 ## What is a better way?